 I saw a question for the millionth time on a forum about what glues to use on plastic models and buildings.
 So I’ll cover the topic here, where it won’t get purged after 8 months.

 Ask the question at a hobby shop, and the answer comes down roughly 50/50 whether to use some type of super glue (cyanoacrylate, often abbreviated CyA or CA), or some type of MEK-based plastic weld, such as Tenax 7R.
 Every once in a while, someone pipes up about the tube cement I used as a kid.
 You don’t want to use that stuff.
-If you’ve ever tried, you know why.
-Read on and I’ll give you the advantages and disadvantages of both, plus some secrets.
+If you’ve ever tried, you know why–it’s messy, dries slowly, and the bond isn’t as strong as it could be.
+Read on and I’ll give you the advantages and disadvantages of both alternatives, plus some secrets.